The Watcher

 It was my turn to change Gregory’s coat.

 We trapsed through the sea of winter wheat and it was a bright clear day, hot and muggy like a bowl of tomato soup.
-Carrying Gregory’s new coat made it all the hotter for me but I was used to it.
-It took Mom and Nanna all of last week to put it together, get all the feathers just right.
+I was sweating something awful holding Gregory’s new coat.
+It took Momma and Nanna all of last week to put it together, get all the feathers just right.
 Black within black with some shades of blue.
 Was brand spanking new and I thought it’d look real good on Gregory, better than the last one, certainly.
-We heard crows cawing overhead and one of them actually had a gardener snake in its talons.
-We thought that was funny.
+My sister Hannah and brother Caleb couldn’t contain their enthusiasm for this special day.
+I certainly didn’t blame them.
+I had a touch of it myself and they were quite a bit younger than me.
+Crows cawing overhead and we saw one of them steal a garter snake in its talons.
+Caleb thought that was funny.
+I knew I would write about this day when it was all but a misty memory.

 Up ahead standing seven feet high was Gregory, the family scarecrow.
 Our great-great grandfather planted him here when he first bought the farm with our great-great grandmother.
-They named him Gregory and he had been good to the Warrens ever since.
+They named him Gregory and he had been good to us Warrens ever since.
 Every harvest we changed Gregory’s coat made of feathers because it brought us good luck.
-Great-great grandfather found that out the year an awful blight hit Romulus’s crops.
+Great-great grandfather found that out the year an awful blight hit all the crops around.
 He had just changed Gregory’s coat—an old farmer’s tweed jacket—because it had become destroyed in the elements.
-Every wheat and corn field in Romulus fell foul and was no better than rat poison—except for the Warren crops.
+Every wheat and corn field in The Farmlands fell foul and was no better than rat poison—except for the Warren crops.
 Our great-great grandparents kept everything.
 Ever since then the Warren children have taken turns each harvest in changing Gregory’s coat.

 It was my turn.

 My throat was parched and my head throbbed.
-Knowing this would be the last time I’d change him made me feel all sorts of ways.
-He was completely naked except for that wide-brimmed leather hat which hung by the top of the steak.
+Knowing this would be the last time I’d change him made me somber.
+He was completely naked except for that wide-brimmed leather hat which hung at the top of the steak.
 I had never liked seeing Gregory unclothed.
-It was unnatural and unbecoming of a guardian who had faithfully stood watch over the work of my father’s hands, that same work which I had also toiled.
-My heart’s persistent tugging turned my face away from the farm and wheat fields and towards those wonderous new world I had read about in so many books and magazines.
-I had wanted the university.
-I had wanted to see the city, smell that city air and breathe in that city night life I had seen so often on television.
+It was unnatural and unbecoming of a guardian who had faithfully stood watch over the work of our family's hands.

 “Go on,” Hannah said.
 “Dress him.”

-I looked at her and smiled.
-I held Gregory’s coat in my hands as if it were the golden garments of kings.
+I held Gregory’s coat as if it were the gold garments of kings.
 Carefully, so very carefully, I wrapped it about the crossbar so that it was nice and eve, then I made sure the hem dropped all the way down the stake and tied it off.
 I straightened Gregory’s hat so that it rested more naturally on the stake.
-Nothing was under that hat and I had always imagined a weather face with weary eyes, and a long grey beard given his age.
+Nothing was under that hat and I had always imagined a weather face with weary eyes, and a long grey beard.

 “Aren’t you going to ask him?”
 Hannah said.